realworldocaml/book/en/04-lists-options-and-patterns.md

 bulleted form, what the three static checks you get with match
 statements: inexhaustive matches, impossible cases, useless cases.
 Seems like a nice trio to describe in one unit.
-That said, not sure how to fit it into the present flow.)_
+That said, not sure how to fit it into the present flow.

+That's a good point, I'll see what I can do.)_

 ```ocaml
 # let inexhaustive_third l =